1. SCOPE OF THE GENERAL CONDITIONS

 - National Identification card of the Directors or Legal Agents referred to in the previous point.

-- Certificate of Beneficiary Ownership, or in the absence thereof, documentation specifying the individuals who hold the beneficial ownership of the company in accordance with the current regulation of prevention of money laundering.
+- Certificate of Beneficiary Ownership, or in the absence thereof, documentation specifying the individuals who hold the beneficial ownership of the company.

 - National Identification card or a valid photo ID.